2200175/CS220AU/README.md

 - 2022-11-8 learn how to use titles and subtitles in github
 - 2022-11-8 post all my writting into the index part with all their subtitles

+- 2022-11-15 read articles about goverment and citizens privacy
+- 2022-11-15 search about laws in Europe that protects data

+- 2022-11-22 wrote an article using critical thinking about how can goverments benefit from our personal data

+- 2022-11-28 wrote an article about ethical practice and data protection
+- 2022-11-28 reestructure the article
+- 2022-11-28 watch videos about ethics and data in youtube

 ## TODO
 ### in week 3
 - writte notes from videos